Watch me read this page and elaborate a bit here https://youtu.be/PBsMaeZS-Xo

 The protocol I use for myself

 I’ve got a really thick head and it took me a long time to understand the importance of this one.
 Water makes up about 61-65% of our body mass.
 That means we’re gonna need a ton of it to keep us fresh as we continually make new cells.
 The premise behind re-hydrating is easy but it takes getting into a few new habits for most people.

-Our body needs enough sodium to hold on to enough water so it can try to get all the potassium we get from our 9 cups of steamed veggies per day, into our cells.
+Our body needs enough sodium to hold on to enough water so it can try to get all the potassium we get from our (potentially) 9 cups of steamed veggies per day, into our cells.
 This takes a long time of getting enough potassium from food, and sodium from adding celtic salt to our meals.
-I sip on small amounts of water very often and get as much salt as my body lets me.
+I sip on small amounts of water very often and get as much salt as my body lets me without overdoing it.
 My mouth or stomach start to tell me when I am getting too much salt, this usually means I need more water or potassium.
 I wrote about unrefined salt here.

 I start a good diet.

 I eat a lot of cauliflower, red cabbage, Brussels sprouts, leeks, onions, carrots, green beans and garlic.
 I throw in other veggies at times but stick with mainly just these.
 Cauliflower is an amazing veggie and is extremely versatile.
-If you don’t like it yet, you will if you give it a chance and find something that matches your stlye.
+If you don’t like it yet, you most likely will if you give it a chance and find something that matches your style.
 I also avoid all nightshades most of the time like tomatoes(except for from my organic garden), potatoes, eggplants and peppers.
 These can inhibit kidney function and contribute to joint pain for most people.
 I try to include small amounts of animal protein in each meal but tend to skip it a lot of the time and only eat animal a few times a week.
 I snack on organic blue corn tortilla chips and eat small amounts of only high quality dairy.
 I make sure to continue hydrating properly and get lots of salt.

 I fix my gut